 2. They drip with icicles in the winter/They don’t take water in when the temperatures outside are freezing.
 Many homeowners call back once winter hits with problems like this.
-Few stop to think they just installed a cover over their gutters, which winds up making the gutter as solid as your roof when there are snow or icy conditions.
+Few stop to think they just installed a cover over their gutters, which winds up making them as solid as your roof when there are snow or icy conditions.

 Many manufacturers offer the option to heat their systems so you can avoid problem areas.
 The beauty of MasterShield is that you can heat retroactively, so you may not need to make a large investment in heating every gutter, but spot heating any trouble spots once you’ve lived through a winter with the product.